Dmitry-Skachkov/Wannier90_examples/README.md

 # Installation on MAC computer

-Check that the required software is instaalled:
+Check that the required software is installed:

 ```
 gfortran --version